djp3/d2-docker/README.md

 ## Shutting down the world

+To cleanly shutdown the world without losing the content, you need to first run

+`shutdown`

+in the OpenSim process

+Once that is complete you can `exit` the container and then on the host machine run `docker-compose down` to shut everything down.
+Next time you start with `docker-compose up` the system will be brought back up with the existing content and then you can enter the container and run `mono OpenSim.exe` to enable log ins.

 ## Manage the world

 You might want to set the default avatars by gender.
-Info on that is [here](https://github.com/diva/d2/wiki/Wifi) You might want to change the logos in universal Campus.
+Info on that is [here](https://github.com/diva/d2/wiki/Wifi)

+You might want to change the logos in universal Campus.
 Info on that is [here](http://uc.onikenkon.com/instruction_manual_v1.2.pdf)